J0K3R-Joel/BotBall_Library/doc/fake_explainer.md

 ---

+## Why & How?

+It may come at your own interest to know why this class is so important.
+This class is espacially important, when you want communication, but not in the classical sense. you can use the [Communication](./RoboComm_explainer.md) class on its own and you will be fine.
+If you want to use the send messages with the priorities `high` or `new_main` it is essential though.
+This is due the following "problem" in python: There is no way of pausing a main and (while the pause is accuring) execute another function during the execution.
+Sometimes you want to pause on any given moment though, because if for example you know that something is wrong, you can tell the other robot with a `high` or `new_main` priority message that it should help, do another task, do from now on everything different,....

+---

 ## Conclusion

 The `FakeR` class allows you to run your robot’s main code in a controlled, instrumented environment with full support for communication and pause events.
 By modifying `main()` on-the-fly, it ensures smooth integration with WiFi, high-priority messages, and other runtime features.